What is fracking?

 What are frack-free groups?

 Local frack-free groups spring up wherever fracking is a risk.
-They're resisting fracking – protecting people, the environment and the climate from the risks of this industry.

 Where could fracking happen?